lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > "If testing capacity is limited, individuals who are identified by tracing may be presumed confirmed upon onset of symptoms, because the prior probability of them being positive is higher than for the index case, accelerating the algorithm further without compromising specificity."

 Much of the success of the app relies on quickly and accurately detecting positive cases with testing.
-However with variants that aren't always showing up on rapid tests, the delay of results with PCR tests, inaccessibility and economic barriers to testing, this severely limits who gets tested.
+However, with variants that aren't always showing up on rapid tests, the delay of results with PCR tests, inaccessibility and economic barriers to testing, this severely limits who can get tested.

 Until we have faster, more accurate, more accessible and cheaper tests, the accuracy of digital tracking apps will be pretty low.